‘Girl is it really good like actually’: Viewers divided over customer who recommends you try honey on your pizza

 This isn’t the first time honey has gone viral on TikTok.
 In August 2021, the #FrozenHoneyChallenge swept the app.
 It involved asking users to freeze honey, squeeze it out of the bottle, and attempt to take bites out of the solid honey.
 This challenge, however, posed several health risks.
 At the time, experts told NBC News that consuming large amounts of frozen honey could lead to digestive issues and long-term dental problems.

-The Daily Dot has reached out to both Ludwig and @rissespbcup via TikTok comment.
+The Daily Dot reached out to @rissespbcup via TikTok comment and Ludwig via email.